remotesynth/enterprise-auth-docs/intro.md

 And that’s it!
 You’ve now successfully built an app that can connect to an enterprise authentication provider.

-<h2 id="step-5">How does this work?</h2>
+## How does this work?

 Sidekick’s enterprise authentication implementation is powered by [Progress Kinvey](https://www.kinvey.com/), a leading backend app development platform, with powerful capabilities to connect to and use enterprise data sources.
-As part of the process of setting up the Enterprise Auth feature, NativeScript Sidekick created a Kinvey account using the Telerik credentials that you log into Sidekick with.
+As part of the process of setting up the Enterprise Auth feature, NativeScript Sidekick creates a Kinvey account using the Telerik credentials that you log into Sidekick with.
 Kinvey has a feature called [Mobile Identity Connect](https://devcenter.kinvey.com/nativescript/guides/mobile-identity-connect) that is designed to connect with existing identity and single sign-on solutions.
 This is the feature that powers the Enteprise Auth template.

 You can see the Mobile Identity Connect service that NativeScript Sidekick automatically created for you inside Kinvey by logging into the [Kinvey Console](https://console.kinvey.com) using the same credentials that you use for NativeScript Sidekick.
-You should have an app that corresponds to your NativeScript Sidekick project under the "Apps" tab, as well as a service corresponding to the authentication provider you connected to under the "Service Catalog" tab.
+You will have an app that corresponds to your NativeScript Sidekick project under the **Apps** tab, as well as a service corresponding to the authentication provider you connected to under the **Service Catalog** tab.
 Feel free to access and customize these further if you wish - there are many additional customization options available within the Kinvey Console.

-<h3 id="kinvey-next-steps">What else can I do with my Kinvey account?</h3>
+## What else can I do with my Kinvey account?

 Your Kinvey account also gives you access to a ton of additonal features beyond just Mobile Identity Connect.
 Some of them include: